 - The 2002 Curve Fire destroyed much of the area that this hike goes through.
 You'll still see burnt trees and cleared hillsides, evidence of the destruction.
 The area has bounced back nicely though.

 - Mount Hawkins, South Mount Hawkins, and Middle Hawkins are allegedly named after Nellie Hawkins, popular waitress at the Squirrel Inn from 1901 to 1906 who, according to historian John Robinson, "charmed and attracted miners, hunters, and campers."
 She must have been quite something.

 - The Squirrel Inn, which is a great name, is no longer there, so don't go looking for squirrel pie after your hike.
 Today the Coldbrook Campground stands on the site where it was located.

-- There’s an unofficial fourth Hawkins peak called Sadie Hawkins Peak. which is not named after Nellie Hawkins.
-It’s not an official peak or particularly exciting, but I’ll show you where it is if you want to look.
+- There's an unofficial fourth Hawkins peak called Sadie Hawkins Peak.
+It's not an official peak or particularly exciting, but I'll show you where it is if you want to look.

 - This loop used to be hiked by the Sierra Club as a "Sadie Hawkins Day" outing (but they also bagged Throop Peak).
 You can read a funny LA Times account of the hike from 1946 where the reporter who was tagging along bellyaches about how hard the hike is.